 40 chapters of Spas & Hot Springs of Mexico are on Mexico's hot springs, with mineral content, water temperature and driving directions for the out-of-the-way hot springs.
 A lot of work went into it and it is the only Mexico-specific hot springs book.
 For sample chapters see samples.

 The spas of Mexico or Mexican spas are different than Mexican hot springs.
 Like in the United States, a spa doesn't need to have a hot spring.
 The Hotel Ixtapan Spa no longer has a hot springs-fed pool.
-The city of Ixtapan de la Sal does still have a very nice balneario and it is open late at night now and was completely remodeled in 2010.
+The city of Ixtapan de la Sal does still have a very nice balneario and it is open late at night now and has been completely remodeled.